You are here: Home > Marketing > Courses

 Here's info about some of the many talks, courses, seminars and workshops I've presented:

-““Storytelling for Business Success” - On September 20, 2016, I led a 3-hour workshop for some staff of an investment bank.
+““Storytelling for Business Success” - On September 20, 2016, I led a 3-hour workshop for some staff of a bank.
+I repeated the workshop, for a different group of staff at the same bank, on May 23, 2017.
 In the first half of the workshop, we focused on the elements of true, memorable and shareworthy business stories, and how to find and craft them.
 Then in the second half of the workshop, I taught the participants how to present a speech confidently, memorably and charismatically, and they each wrote and presented a one-minute story about how a colleague demonstrated one of the company's core values.

 “Give 'Em Something To Talk About” - On September 18, 2014, then on January 15, 2015, and then again on October 27, 2015, at Paperclip Startup Campus, I led this public workshop for entrepreneurs about how to succeed in business by tapping into the power of storytelling and the concept of “content marketing”.
 Participants said they learned how to “talk to users”, “draft a compelling story” and find “a different way of connecting with clients”.
 They also said it was “very helpful”, “very lively, informative” and “very interesting and useful”.
 (13 participants in September 2014; 12 participants in January 2015; 4 in October 2015.)